3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 	- Keyframe artist
 		- Draws the main frames for the animation
 	- Inbetweener  (tweener)
-		- Fills in the frames between each keyframe so it looks fluid
+		- Fills in the frames between each keyframe, so it looks fluid
-1. In computer animation, we act as the keyframe artist, and the computer is the 'tweener'.
+1. In computer animation, the developer acts as the keyframe artist, and the computer is the 'tweener'.

 <br />